apmfree78/ghost-game/README.md

 ## How to Play

-- Enter 1 letter in the input, and hit 'Finish Turn' button
+- Enter 1 letter in the input, and hit `Finish Turn` button
 - The AI will now takes its turn and enter a 2nd letter
 - It's now your turn again, enter a 3rd letter, be sure to make sure the 3rd letter you enter is a prefix of an actual word, if not, you lose!
 Click `Finish Turn` again.

 After the computer enters a 4th letter you need to be super careful.
 Not only does the next (5th) letter you enter have to be a prefix of a word, but it cannot form an actual full word.
 Otherwise you lose!  **Whoever, enters a letter that result in a string that cannot extend into a word (invalid prefix) OR a letter that forms a full word (4 characters or greater), first losses the game.**

-To play again click the 'Restart Game' button.
+To play again click the `Restart Game` button.

 ## Create with React and Javascript - plus some rad retro graphics and sounds too!